-DEBS: Documenting England’s Burial Spaces
+DEBS: Discovering England’s Burial Spaces

 Burial spaces are situated within communities across England.
 As well as providing a place for commemoration and burial, they also fulfil a range of other personal, environmental and social functions.

 These spaces contain a wealth of information about our past, of interest to archaeologists, historians, genealogists and the community themselves.
 The information provides insight into the social history of a community, for example, memorials tell us about the faiths, professions, and occupations present within past communities, and this can inform contemporary activities such as urban development projects and community cohesion work.
 However, many of the community groups willing to invest time in capturing this data have limited expertise in the use of digital technology and there are limited tools in place to capture the valuable data about heritage sites in a coordinated and centralised way.

 The DEBS project is addressing this challenge by working with community groups and heritage environment decision-makers to develop tools that will allow information to be captured more easily and brought together so that it can be accessed at a national level by multiple stakeholders, whilst also making it available to researchers and amateur historians at a local level.

 We are developing a national database for burial space which will take the information provided by community groups and enable interrogations as part of a larger, more holistic dataset at a local, regional and national level.
 This is being developed in partnership with Archaeology Data Service, the national centre for digital data for archaeology, and in consultation with Historic England, the public body caring for England’s historic environment.
 In the first instance DEBS is creating a record of ‘at risk’ memorials; enabling church groups to interpret and present the history of their community in their own way.